Chinmayamission/CFF/docs/payment/messages.md

 `formOptions.messages` can be used to override certain default messages.
 Here are the supported messages:

+## Modify title at top of confirmation page

+`formOptions.messages.confirmationPageTitle` - used to override the title at the confirmation page, by default "Confirmation Page".

 ## Modify message at top of confirmation page

-`formOptions.messages.confirmationPageNoticeTop` - used to override the message at the top, which is by default, "Please scroll down and review your registration details in order to continue."
+`formOptions.messages.confirmationPageNoticeTop` - used to override the message at the top with the yellow background, which is by default, "Please scroll down and review your registration details in order to continue."

 ## Modify text before payment buttons